Contact the Anchorage Assembly

 Legislative Services

-The Assembly's Legislative Services team is the community's liaison to the Legislative branch of municipal government and helps with communications, strategic planning, research, and civic education.
+The Assembly's Legislative Services team is the community's liaison to the Legislative branch of municipal government and serves all twelve members of the body through communications, policy and issue research, public engagement, orientation and education, strategic planning, and project management of major initiatives.

 Phone: 907-343-4125